qsnake/gpaw/doc/devel/developer_installation.rst

   [gpaw]$ cd examples
   [demo]$ mpirun -np 2 gpaw-python H.py

 This will do a calculation for a single hydrogen atom parallelized with spin up on one processor and spin down on the other.
 If you run the example on 4 processors, you should get parallelization over both spins and the domain.

-.. _standard installation:  InstallationGuide_#standard-installation